Mycelium

 Mycelium composite materials are grown by mixing mycelium with agricultural waste, and serve as an excellent biodegradable and sustainable alternative to styrofoam.

-During my internship, I tried to understand the material properties of mycelium composites and explore the possibilities of creating complex textures and surfaces with mycelium based materials.
+During my internship, I tried to understand the material properties of mycelium composites and explore the possibilities of creating complex textures and surfaces with them.

 I experimented with growing mycelium in thermoformed molds, 3d printing with mycelium, sculpting with mycelium composites, etc.